SEMHerman/Tidy-Data/Codebook.md

 subject|activity|mean|std and -Freq

-When used together with the select and grep functions these expressions extract 68 columns (the subject lable, the activity label and the 66 measurements that represent mean and standard deviation) from our raw data set of 561 measurements.
+When used together with the select and grep functions these expressions extract 68 columns (the subject lable, the activity label and the 66 measurements that represent mean and standard deviation, excluding the meanfeq columns) from our raw data set of 561 measurements.

 Original variable names (measurments) were modified in the following way: